coronabytes/dotnet-arangodb/README.md

 - .NET Standard 2.1 driver for ArangoDB 3.6 and 3.7+
 - Nuget [Core.ArangoDB](https://www.nuget.org/packages/Core.Arango)
 - The key difference to any other available driver is the ability to switch databases on a per request basis, which allows for easy database per tenant deployments
-- Id, Key, From, To properties will always be translated to their respective arango form (_id, _key, _from, _to), which allows to construct updates from anonymous types
+- Id, Key, Revision, From, To properties will always be translated to their respective arango form (_id, _key, _rev, _from, _to), which allows to construct updates from anonymous types
 - First parameter of any method in most cases is an ArangoHandle which has implicit conversion from string and GUID
   - e.g. "master" and "logs" database and GUID for each tenant
 - It does not support optimistic concurrency with _rev as constructing patch updates is way easier